mmgeorge/rust-odata/README.md

-#### This repository is outdated and maintains an old version of this project for compatibility with the [Connect Four][CONNECTFOUR] library which depends on it.
-As major revisions are planned, future development [has been moved](https://github.com/mmgeorge/odata-rs).
+#### ~~This repository is outdated and maintains an old version of this project for compatibility with the [Connect Four][CONNECTFOUR] library which depends on it.
+As major revisions are planned, future development [has been moved](https://github.com/mmgeorge/odata-rs).~~
+On indefinite hold.

 # rust-odata
 Rust oData is library for building [OData][ODATA] REST services in Rust.